fejlek/Nine-Circles-Statistics/1 First Circle - Linear Regression/First_circle_linear_regression_1.md

 immunization, and economic and demographic data about 179 countries.
 We will explore whether the model obtained would be useful for predicting life expectancy.
-We also wish to identify predictors that seem to have the greatest effect on life expectancy.
+We also wish to identify predictors that seem to have the greatest effect on life expectancy predictions.

 Since this is our first project, we will go through all the steps in greater detail.
 To make the presentation clearer, we will split it into